-TiViTz has a number of programs specialized for different school districts nationwide.
+TiViTz has a number of programs specialized for different school districts nationwide, including our TiViTz Office 365 Challenges, TiViTz Tuesdays and TiViTz Tournaments.

-Classrooms from all sides of Hillsborough county are playing TiViTz using Microsoft Office 365 to win prizes, like having McDonald’s lunch in your classroom!
+Classrooms are playing TiViTz using Microsoft Office 365 to win prizes, like having McDonald’s lunch in your classroom!
 Yum!
 Teachers can win a Surface Tablet!

 Participating McDonald’s restaurants play host to TiViTz Tuesdays, where kids can play with their friends and challenge students from other schools.